Adopted by Orange Public Library Board of Trustees on Feb. 12, 2001

 All library users are expected to access the Internet in compliance with the Library Rules of Conduct Policy and within the boundaries of the law.
 Viewing obscene, graphic images, pornography, or materials harmful to minors is prohibited.
 Violators may lose library privileges, and in cases of illegal computer use, may be subject to prosecution by local, state or federal authorities.

-Unlawful or prohibited activities include but are not limited to:
+Library staff will report any suspected illegal activity to the Orange Police Department for investigation.
+Unlawful or prohibited activities include, but are not limited to:

 Transmitting/accessing obscene material or child pornography.

-False representation as another user., i.e., not using a library card registered in their own name to sign-on to an in-library computer.
+False representation as another patron/library cardholder (i.e., using a library card not registered to you to sign onto a Library Computer Workstation).

 Abuse of equipment and/or installing software or running programs that have not been installed by the Library.

 Failure to comply with this Computer and Internet Use Policy may result in loss of Internet and/or library privileges.

 Library Computer Workstations

 Library Computer Workstations are available on a first come first served basis.
 Patrons are required to have an OPL Card to sign-on to a computer and the card must be registered in their name, and in good standing (no fines/fees due to library).
 Computer usage is limited from 60 to 90 minutes per day, per person (based on availability).
 Staff-issued visitor cards are limited to a one-time use of 60 minutes.

 Library Computer Workstations may not be used for any unlawful purpose.
 The Library has the ability to monitor users’ Internet usage.
 Library users should not attempt to change program settings on a workstation, boot from external storage media, or try to run their own software.
 Violations may result in the loss of Internet privileges.